benmvp/benmvp.com/content/posts/best-way-to-learn-react/index.md

 ## Minishops by Ben Ilegbodu

 I mentioned it before, but I’d be remiss if I didn’t use the opportunity to give a plug for my [minishops](/minishops/).
 They are fully-remote workshops that last about 3 hours.
 They’re highly-focused, covering only the concepts you want to learn so that you can level up your skills and get on with the rest of your day.
+I gave a full explanation of minishops in my [Introducing Minishops](/blog/introducing-minishops/) post a few months back.

 I just finished giving the [TypeScript for React Developers](/minishops/typescript-for-react-developers/) minishop where we learned how to use strong types with TypeScript in React applications to prevent common bugs that infect our apps.
 Coming next is the [Migrating to React Hooks](/minishops/migrating-to-react-hooks/) minishop to learn how to **move away from class components** in order to manage state better in React apps.
 I also have an introductory minishop called [Zero to React with Hooks](/minishops/zero-to-react-with-hooks/) that could be a perfect way for you to learn React.
 That will be announced soon.
 I plan to add other React & JavaScript minishops in the near future.

 Be sure to check them all out while you’re here!